mostav02/me_cleaner_wiki/me_cleaner-status.md

 With 61fd606 all the partitions (except for FTPR) are removed

 With d2e2308 also some modules (the ones LZMA compressed) are removed from FTPR.
-The remaining ones are:
+For example, the remaining ones on Sandy Bridge are:
- * ROMP
+ * ROMP (sometimes)
  * BUP
  * KERNEL
  * POLICY